khadas/fenix/README.md

-# Fenix scripts for building ubuntu update image
+# Fenix scripts for building ubuntu image

 ## How to use?
 - Clone Fenix repository